White House to fight Dems' subpoena of ex-White House counsel Don McGahn

 Nadler on Monday subpoenaed McGahn to testify publicly next month.
 The top Democrat described McGahn, who stepped down as White House counsel in October 2018, as "a critical witness to many of the alleged instances of obstruction of justice and other misconduct described in the Special Counsel's report."

-In a statement Tuesday evening responding to reports that the White House would fight the subpoena, Nader called the subpoena "valid" and said he wouldn't back down.
+In a statement Tuesday evening responding to reports that the White House would fight back, Nader called the subpoena "valid" and said he wouldn't back down.

 “We have asked him to supply documents to the Committee by May 7 and to testify here on May 21," Nadler said.
 "Our request covers the subjects described by Mr. McGahn to the Special Counsel, and described by Special Counsel Mueller to the American public in his report.
 As such, the moment for the White House to assert some privilege to prevent this testimony from being heard has long since passed."